dstein64/nvim-scrollview/README.md

 * `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `:ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.
+* `:ScrollViewLegend` shows a legend for the plugin.
+This can be helpful if you're unsure what a sign represents.
+With the '!' variant of the command, the legend will include the scrollbar and all registered signs (even those from disabled groups), regardless of their display status.
 * The scrollbars are draggable with a mouse.
 Signs can be clicked for navigation or right-clicked for information.
 If `mousemoveevent` is set, scrollbars and signs are highlighted when the mouse pointer hovers.